Losing Yourself in The Power of Now: A Book Review

 Losing yourself sounds scary, right?
-In his book The Power of Now, that’s exactly what Eckhart Tolle suggests we do – lose our selves in order to attain happiness and peace.
+In his book, The Power of Now: A Guide to Spiritual Enlightenment, that’s exactly what Eckhart Tolle suggests we do – lose our selves in order to attain happiness and peace.

 Eckhart Tolle, considered a spiritual teacher by many, has been touted and promoted by well-known personalities like Oprah Winfrey.
 The Power of Now has attained New York Times Best Seller status.